Addison Caldwell: College years

-Post Graduation
+Post-graduation

 Caldwell became a school teacher in Craig County shortly after graduating.
 By 1887, he was an office clerk at Norfolk and Western Railway in Roanoke, Virginia, where he was described as a "well-known and popular employee".

+In 1889, Caldwell was active in the real estate industry and worked as the secretary for a group of stockholders for the Lansdowne Improvement Co. of Roanoke.
+He attended the Virginia Real Estate Convention in Roanoke in 1891.

-In 1898, Caldwell moved to Wilmington, North Carolina and worked as a salesman for several large wholesale firms on the wharf, including the Stove Company, Mr. W.B.
+In 1898, Caldwell moved to Wilmington, North Carolina and worked as a salesman for several large wholesale firms on the wharf, including: the Roanoke Chemical Co., the Stove Company, Mr. W.B.
 Cooper, Messrs.
 Blair & Haly, and the C.C.
 Covington Company.

 In Caldwell's absence, his parents, brother, Mic, and sisters, Grace and Nell sold the farm in Sinking Creek and moved to Radford, Virginia.
 He visited them in the summer months.

 Health issues and death

 Sometime before 1910, Caldwell's health declined, and he had surgery for a brain tumor.
 He stayed at the family home in Radford to recover.

-In the spring of 1910, he returned to Wilmington, NC. on his doctor's recommendation that salt air would be good for him.
-He became a clerk at the Tangmoore Hotel in Wrightsville Beach on June 1, 1910.
+In the spring of 1910, Caldwell returned to Wilmington, NC. on his doctor's recommendation that salt air would be good for him.
+He resided at 115 Fourth St. in Wilmington and became a clerk at the Tangmoore Hotel in Wrightsville Beach.

+On June 1, 1910.
 In a letter to his niece, Caldwell wrote that it was "a fine place" but he would prefer to be in Radford and couldn't tell if the salt air was helpful or not.

-On June 19, Caldwell fainted and fell, suffering a head injury.
-He died on June 29, 1910, in a hospital in Wilmington and was buried in the Caldwell family cemetery in Radford, VA On July 1, 1910.
+On June 19, Caldwell fainted and fell, suffering a head injury and was hospitalized.
+Caldwell lived at his Wilmington residence for just 13 days before being hospitalized.

+Caldwell died on June 29, 1910, in a hospital in Wilmington and was buried in the Caldwell family cemetery in Radford, VA On July 1, 1910.